phellams/automator-devops/README.md

 - **gitlab-ci.yml** - gitlab workflow config yaml file.
   - **Template**: `./automator/devops/templates/.gitlab-ci.yml`

->❗ Note: before pushing and merging make sure to generate the semver using  `Get-GitAutoVersion` from `./automator/devops/scripts/core/Get-GitAutoVersion.psm1` and update the `modulename.psd1` with the `Major.Minor.Patch` version and the `Prerelease` version as the artifact, tags, and releases are affected by the `version` in the `modulename.psd1`
+>❗ Note: before pushing and merging make sure to generate the semver using  `Get-GitAutoVersion` from `./automator/devops/scripts/core/Get-GitAutoVersion.psm1` and update the `modulename.psd1` with the `Major.Minor.Patch` version and the `Prerelease` version as the artifact, tags, and releases are affected by the `version` in the `modulename.psd1`, dist output are automatically updated with the `version` in the `modulename.psd1` but some scripts still pull from root `modulename.psd1`

+## ⚙️ Quick Start

-## Scripts
+## ⚜️ Scripts

 Scripts are located in th `./automator/devops/scripts/` directory